 In the competency model, students are no longer passed along with large gaps in understanding causing them to fall further and further behind.
 For the identified crucial learning outcomes, instruction is designed to match the developmental readiness of the students so that they are engaged and challenged but not frustrated.
 Students advance upon mastery to higher levels of skill

 The Early Learning Foundation

-Experts like Bob Sornson believe we’ve reached a turning point.
-Some schools, districts, and states will hold onto the patterns from our past for as long as they can.
-They will ignore issues of efficacy and equity.
-They will deny the economic and social costs of continuing our curriculum driven system because that’s how our schools work, and change would be hard.
-In other schools, districts, and states, leaders have already begun the transformation.
-We’ve reached a unique moment in time.
+Experts like Bob Sornson believe we’ve reached a turning point, a unique moment in time.
 The ideas, models and tools are readily available.
-The Early Learning Foundation can help build a system that meets the needs of learners in the age of innovation, technology, information, and lifelong learning.
+The Early Learning Foundation can help you build a system that meets the needs of learners in the age of innovation, technology, information, and lifelong learning.